isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``rebind-timer`` - specifies the value of T2 in seconds.

-The server will only send T2 if it is less than the valid lease time.
-T1 will only be sent if: T2 is being sent and T1 is less than T2; or T2 is not being sent and T1 is less than the valid lease time.
+The server only sends T2 if it is less than the valid lease time.
+T1 is only sent if T2 is being sent and T1 is less than T2; or T2 is not being sent and T1 is less than the valid lease time.

 Calculating the values is controlled by the following three parameters.

--  ``calculate-tee-times`` - when true, T1 and T2 will be calculated as
+-  ``calculate-tee-times`` - when true, T1 and T2 are calculated as
    percentages of the valid lease time.
 It defaults to false.

 -  ``t1-percent`` - the percentage of the valid lease time to use for T1.
-It is expressed as a real number between 0.0 and 1.0 and must be less than t2-percent.
-The default value is 0.50 per RFC 2131.
+It is expressed as a real number between 0.0 and 1.0 and must be less than ``t2-percent``.
+The default value is 0.50, per RFC 2131.

 -  ``t2-percent`` - the percentage of the valid lease time to use for T2.
-It is expressed as a real number between 0.0 and 1.0 and must be greater than t1-percent.
-The default value is .875 per RFC 2131.
+It is expressed as a real number between 0.0 and 1.0 and must be greater than ``t1-percent``.
+The default value is .875, per RFC 2131.

 ..

 .. note::

-   In the event that both explicit values are specified and calculate-tee-times is true, the server will use the explicit values.
+   In the event that both explicit values are specified and ``calculate-tee-times`` is true, the server will use the explicit values.
-   Administrators with a setup where some subnets or share-networks will use explicit values and some will use calculated values must not define the explicit values at any level higher than where they will be used.
-Inheriting them from too high a scope, such as global, will cause them to have values at every level underneath (shared-networks and subnets), effectively disabling calculated values.
+   Administrators with a setup where some subnets or shared-networks use explicit values and some use calculated values must not define the explicit values at any level higher than where they will be used.
+Inheriting them from too high a scope, such as global, will cause them to have explicit values at every level underneath (shared-networks and subnets), effectively disabling calculated values.